TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 <span id="target-security"></span>You may have noticed that we snuck in the `rel` attribute above.
 This attribute is used to describe the relation between the current page and the linked document.

-`noopener`: The `noopener` attribute ensures that a link opened in a new tab or window cannot interact with or access the original page.
+`noopener`: The `noopener` value of the `rel` attribute ensures that a link opened in a new tab or window cannot interact with or access the original page.
 Without it, the new page can use JavaScript to manipulate the original page, which poses a security risk.

 For example:
 "<a href="https://example.com" target="_blank" rel="noopener">Open Example</a>"